max-favilli/tagmanager/README.md

 ## Special Thanks

-The initial development of Tags Manager was funded by [LogMyMoney.com](http://www.logmymoney.com), a simple online personal finance tool.
+The initial development of Tags Manager was funded by (now defunct) [LogMyMoney.com](http://www.logmymoney.com), a simple online personal finance tool.

 ## Copyright and License